 Don’t forget to try banana ketchup; as its name suggests, it’s a sweeter type of ketchup made with bananas and goes well with greasy foods like fried chicken.

 To make these less palatable cuts of meat more appealing, vendors came up with cute names to help sell them to the public.
 Rectangular blocks of congealed pigs' blood were called betamax, skewered chicken heads were known as a helmet, and grilled pigs' ears were referred to as walkman – amusing names which have endured to this day.

 For a truly authentic experience, there’s no better place to have street food than by the side of a busy road.
 Vendors offering different types of street food often congregate in urban areas with a lot of foot traffic.
 In Manila, busy areas like Quiapo and Divisoria Market are hotbeds for street food.
 The noise, smells, heat, and grit are all part and parcel of a true Filipino street food experience.

-But as authentic an experience as these places give you, they aren't for everyone.
+But as authentic an experience as these places offer, they aren't for everyone.
 These areas are crowded and aren’t always the most pleasant or hygienic.
 Thankfully, street food has become so mainstream that you can find it in less gritty venues as well, like bars and food parks.
 Food parks are like outdoor food courts, comprised of many vendors selling different types of food.
 Nearly every food park we’ve been to has one or two vendors specializing in street food.

 Go to any Filipino bar and the chances are you’ll find street food being offered as bar chow.
-For travelers getting their first taste of Filipino street food, then this may be the more attractive option.
+For travelers getting their first taste of Filipino street food, this may be the more attractive option.

 The thought of trying unfamiliar food can be intimidating.
 When it comes to Filipino street food, the one intimidating dish that comes to mind is balut, a fertilized duck egg that’s been incubated for up to 21 days and boiled.
 Believe me, it’s challenging even for many Filipinos.